sbourdeaud/nutanix/zabbix/README.md

     ```
     This code will attempt to resolve the IP address to a hostname.

-    Alternatively, you can create a `/etc/zabbix/nutanix_clusters.conf` file and enter CVM IP addresses with their matching cluster FQDN, then replace the code above which uses nslookup with the following code:
+    Alternatively, you can create a `/etc/zabbix/nutanix_clusters.conf` file and enter CVM IP addresses with their matching cluster FQDN (exp: `10.10.10.10 mynutanixcluster.domain.local`), then replace the code above which uses nslookup with the following code:

     ```perl
     if ($hostname ne 'unknown')